vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 ## Encryption Export Regulations

-Please check the Summary of U.S. Export Controls Applicable to Commercial Encryption Products and ensure that the application is registered for the Encryption Regulations, if applicable.
-It can be found under this [link](http://www.sinch.com/).
+Please see [Encryption and Export Administration Regulations (EAR)](https://www.bis.doc.gov/index.php/policy-guidance/encryption) and ensure that, if applicable, your application is registered for encryption regulations.

 ## Deprecated Features and APIs